Apeldoorn Osseveld railway station

 Apeldoorn Osseveld is a railway station located in Apeldoorn, Netherlands.
 The station was opened on 10 December 2006 and is located on the Apeldoorn–Deventer railway.
 The services is operated by Nederlandse Spoorwegen.

 Facilities

-The station has two platforms, a car park, cycle parking and a nearby bus stop where line 5 stops.
+The station has two platforms, free bicycle parking, paid Bicycle lockers and a nearby bus stop where line 5 stops.
 The stop is called Talma Borgh and is approximately 400 metres south of the station along the Ravelijn.

 Train services

 As of October 2025, the following train services call at this station: